-There are no surface water flooding issues noted at A9 carriageway within the scheme extents.
+There are no river or surface water flooding issues noted at the A9 carriageway within the scheme extents.

 Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 3-nights.
-TM will consist of single lane closures facilitated by 2-way TTLs and a convoy system.
+The proposed works are anticipated to last 7-nights.
+TM will likely consist of a mixture of road closures with diversions and 10mph convoy.